Tony Gustavsson

-Tony Gustavsson (born 14 August 1973) is a Swedish professional football manager and former player who will take over as the head coach of the Sweden women's national team from 1 August 2025.
+Tony Gustavsson (born 14 August 1973) is a Swedish professional football manager and former player who is the head coach of the Sweden women's national team.

 He is best known for his managerial success in women's football, leading Tyresö FF to the 2014 UEFA Women's Champions League Final, helping the United States women's national team to two world championships in 2015 and 2019 as an assistant, as well as helping Australia (nicknamed the "Matildas") to their highest finishes at the Olympic Games in 2020 and the FIFA Women's World Cup in 2023 on home soil.
-However, the Matildas' poor performance after the 2024 Summer Olympics will reportedly cause Gustavsson to be sacked.
+However, the Matildas' poor performance after the 2024 Summer Olympics reportedly led to Gustavsson being fired.

 Playing career

 Gustavsson started his football career with Söröje IF and played senior football between 1989 and 2005 with IFK Sundsvall, Orlando Lions, Stockviks FF, FC Café Opera, Ytterhogdals IK, IK Brage, Ytterhogdals IK, Degerfors IF, and Åtorps IF.
 His stints with IFK Sundsvall and Brage were both in the Swedish second-tier Division 1.